 Unless you’re tanking, and you won’t be before level 15, use a two-handed weapon.
-You’ll use Crusader Strike to build up your Holy Power (which will appear on a “meter” right under your mana bar.)
+As Ret. you’ll use Crusader Strike to build up your Holy Power (which will appear on a “meter” right under your mana bar.)

 With three points of Holy Power you can fire off Templar’s Verdict or World of Glory or other abilities.
 Three points gives a much better result than one or two.

 As you level you will be better able to control groups of mobs.

 Keep in mind that Protection Pallies are much better at the tanking game.

 - Don’t gimp yourself as Retribution, always equip a two-handed weapon.

 - For Protection, if you’re tanking instances at lower level (and you can) then equip a shield and one handed weapon.
 Keep Rightous Fury up to greatly improve your threat.